rm-hull/cljs-dataview/README.md

 ## Known Bugs

-* -Fix bug in example where repeatedly was not being forced-
+* ~~Fix bug in binary STL example where repeatedly was not being forced.~~
+* Triangle test causes PhantomJS to segfault.

 ## References